Open to graduates with a BSc in Biology

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.

 Open to graduates with a BSc in Biology.
-Because of limited capacity students of the track ‘Evolution, Biodiversity and Conservation’ have precedence.
+Because of limited capacity students of the specialisation ‘Evolution, Biodiversity and Conservation’ have precedence.